Group orderings, dynamics, and rigidity

 Thus, we now have only to deal with the second case of a contractible interval.
-Using minimality, let $h_k \in G$ be a sequence such that the sequence of points $y_k := \rho(h_k)(x_0)$ approaches $x_0$.
-By Proposition \ref{basepoint prop}, the orders on $G$ induced by the orbit of $y_k$ approach $c$.
-For concreteness, we assume $y_k$ approaches $x_0$ from the left, so that $y_1, y_2, y_3, ..., x_0$ are in counterclockwise order, and let $I = [a, b]$ so that the triple $a, x_0, b$ is in counterclockwise (positive) order.
-We may additionally assume that all $y_k$ lie in the interval $[a, x_0]$.
+By the proof of Proposition \ref{basepoint prop}, there is an interval $I_0=[a,b]$ containing $x_0$ in its interior, such that the circular order induced from any point $y\in I$ with trivial stabilizer coincides with $c$.
+By taking a smaller neighborhood of $x_0$ if necessary, we may assume that $I$ is a {\em contractible} neighborhood of $x_0$.
+Let $y_1$, $y_2$ and $z$ in $I$ be such that $y_1,z,y_2,x_0$ are in counterclockwise order.
+By minimality, we may assume that all these points have trivial stabilizer.
+Let $(g_{i,n})_n$ ($i=1,2$) be a sequence of elements in $G$ such that $g_{i,n}(I)$ converges to $y_i$.
+Let $n\geq 0$ be such that